o3de/sig-graphics-audio/rfcs/MaterialPipelineAbstraction.md

 #endif
 };

-// The build system will insert the material functions from the material type that is being compiled
+// Forward-declare functions that must be provided by the material type or generated
-// INSERT_MATERIAL_FUNCTIONS
+// by the material build pipeline. void MaterialVertexFunction(inout float3 localPosition);
+void MaterialShadingFunction(VSOutput IN, out Surface outSurface, inout float depth);
+void MaterialDepthAndOrClippingFunction(VSOutput IN, inout float depth);

 VSOutput MainPassVS(VSInput IN)
 {